guybedford/proposal-export-star-default/README.md

 ## Motivation

-`export * from 'module'` statements provide a way to package together many modules into a top-level entry-point.

 In the current specification, `export * from 'module'` will export all named exports, **except for the default export**.